Corrour railway station

 Corrour railway station (/kəˈraʊɚ/ kər-OUR) is on the West Highland Line, near Loch Ossian on the Corrour Estate, in the Highland council area (formerly Inverness-shire) of Scotland.
 It is the highest mainline railway station in the United Kingdom at an elevation of 1,340 ft above sea level.
-It is located between Rannoch and Tulloch, and is sited 71 mi 54 chain from Craigendoran Junction, near Helensburgh.
+It is between Rannoch and Tulloch, 71 mi 54 chain from Craigendoran Junction, near Helensburgh.
 ScotRail manage the station and provide most services, along with Caledonian Sleeper.